RoelofSetsFire/data-processing-1/13 Design/50 Design 5/10 Content.md

 Time: 10 hours

 This is a group assignment and will be graded.
-This week you will create a narrative supported by several visualizations on a relevant topic of choice.
+This week you will create a narrative supported by several visualizations on a news topic of choice.
 This narrative has to be presented in a 3 minutes video.

 Read the whole assignment and go trough the examples before you start!!

 ## Part 1: TOPIC

 You have to choose a topic of your story.
-This should be some relevant news item.
+This should be some up-to-date news item.
 You can choose from one of the following news items from Het Parool:

 * [Aantal mensen met bijstand blijft groeien in Nederland]